mndillon/toki-pona-nanpa-linja-n/README.md

 This demonstrates the motivation behind this number system.

-Use other Toki Pona number systems, that you know, to expresss the sentences in the [examples](examples.md) and compare with **nanpa-linja-n** for ease of listing effort and understanding.
+Use other Toki Pona number systems, that you know, to expresss the sentences in the [examples](examples.md) and compare with **nanpa-linja-n** for ease of listening effort and understanding.
 This feedback would be appreciated.

 ---